MissStrong/ICS4UE_Semester_1_2018-2019/07_Activity_4_Methods_Conditionals_Loops/2-Lesson-Conditionals.md

 > Exercise 4-5
 >
-> You can play around with the code for the Switch statement example [here](../Java_Programs/SwitchExample.zip).
+> You can play around with the code for the switch statement example [here](../Java_Programs/SwitchExample.zip).
-> 1. What happens when you add a break in the default statement?
+> 1. What happens when you add a `break` in the default statement?
 > 2. What happens when you move the default statement (with the break) higher in the switch structure?
 > 3. What happens when you move the default statement (without the break) higher in the switch structure?
 >